Radboud-University/osc-nijmegen/src/README.md

-This directory hosts the code used in OSCN projects
+This directory hosts the code used in OSCN projects.

+Testing some changes